 - Pass Condition: Determine the overall pass/fail result of students when they take a test.

-See Setting Pass/Fail Condition for Questions for more information.
+See Setting Pass/Fail Condition for Lessons for more details.

 The options in this section are applied to background images of slides.